fafafariba/podland/docs/sample-state.md

   podcasts : {
     all: //Array of all podcasts, first 20
     popular: //Array of podcast objects like below
-    selected: //Array of podcast objects selected based on genre },
+    featured: //Array of podcast objects selected based on genre },

   podcastDetail: { //single selected podcasts